Attenborosaurus: History

 The original remains of the holotype, specimen, were discovered in Charmouth, Dorset, England in 1880 and was described in 1881.
 This original specimen was housed at the Bristol City Museum and Art Gallery where it stayed until it was destroyed in November 1940, during World War II.
 Before the war in 1888, a cast had been made by William Johnson Sollas and sent to the Natural History Museum in London.
-This specimen (specimen NHMUK PV R1339) is still housed at the Natural History Museum along with two referred specimens: specimen NHMUK OR 39514 which includes part of the skull; and specimen NHMUK OR 40140 which includes a skull and postcrania and was purchased by E.C.
+This specimen (specimen NHMUK PV R 1339) is still housed at the Natural History Museum along with two referred specimens: specimen NHMUK OR 39514 which includes part of the skull; and specimen NHMUK OR 40140 which includes a skull and postcrania and was purchased by E.C.
 Day in 1866, also from Dorset.
 Specimens NHMUK PV R 1339 and NHMUK OR 40140 are both on public display in Fossil Way at the museum (although NHMUK OR 40140 is mislabeled as "40140/R1360").

 At first the animal was thought to be another Plesiosaurus species by William Johnson Sollas in 1881, but after studies on the plaster casts made after the remains, Plesiosaurus conybeari was assigned to a new genus (Attenborosaurus) by Robert T. Bakker in 1993.